 - Programmed Animal Health and Welfare premises inspections on agricultural holdings, to ensure compliance with records and welfare and any resulting enforcement work as may necessary

-- Responding to all complaints/enquiries relating to Animal Health and Welfare issues
+- Responding to all complaints/enquiries relating to Animal Health and Welfare issues relating to agricultural holdings,

 - All data entry, record keeping and reporting that is required of Torfaen County Borough Council for Animal Health and Welfare for the areas listed above

 - Leading in the investigation of all notifiable diseases for Animal Health

 - Investigating complaints regarding welfare

 Animal Health Officers endeavour to comply with our duties to contribute towards a safe, healthy and fair environment and to monitor and influence the treatment of animals, enforcing applicable standards where appropriate.

 General rules make owners and keepers responsible for the welfare needs of all their animals.
 Detailed legislation and codes of practice exist to protect animal welfare on farms, in transit, at markets and at slaughter or killing.
 These include the need:

 - for a suitable environment (place to live)